-Bob was born and raised on the Nash Ranch in Redding.
+Bob was born and raised on the Nash Ranch in Redding and attended local schools.
 Mary DeVirgilio was born and raised on Oahu, Hawaii.
 Bob and Mary met in 1984 when they were both living in Reedley (Fresno County), California.
 They were married in 1987 and had their first child, Louis, in 1989.
 The family moved back to Redding in 1989.
 Kristen and MacKenzie were born in Redding in 1995 and 1997.

 Mary teaches history/social studies at Mountain Lakes High School in Shasta Lake and Bob is the General Manager for the Superior California Economic Development District, which provides economic planning and business financing services in Modoc, Shasta, Siskiyou, and Trinity counties.
 Louis is now working as civil engineer for Cal Trans in their structures division (bridges) after finishing up at California State University, Chico in Civil Engineering.
-Kristen just started at Shasta College and MacKenzie is a Junior at Foothill High School this year.
+Kristen second year at Shasta College and MacKenzie is a Senior at Foothill High School this year.
 The whole family works all summer on the farm growing pumpkins and corn and all are active in helping with the October Pumpkin Patch Event.
-Kristen and MacKenzie are active in 4H and all the usual things that country farm kids do.
-Louis is an avid Motocross racer.
-Since Louis is working out of town now, Kristen is now our chief tractor driver.
+Since Louis is working out of town now, Kristen and MacKenzie are now our chief tractor drivers.

 The ranch property now known as the Nash Ranch first came into existence in 1865 when two 160 acre land patents on Stillwater Creek Sections 22 and 27 were granted to Union Army Veterans of the American Civil War.
 The original 280 acre ranch was developed by Shasta County pioneer, Littleton Dryden, the ranch being known as the “Dryden Ranch” into the 1950′s.
 The ranch changed hands a couple times until purchased by Louis Nash, Bob’s dad, in 1953.
 An additional 120 acres to the east was added in 1957 where the “Nash’s Pond” was built in 1958.